The following are questions and answers that might help you with your Zoom Room experience. At this time, Zoom is not available University-wide.

 - Students will need to be able to install a Zoom client (app or program) to participate in a remote location.
 Additionally, they will have to meet some hardware and software limitations.
 These items are described here:

 - The expectation of the administration is that you will still be on campus to teach your class during the scheduled class times.
+Zoom allows students to connect to you anywhere they have a good wireless signal.

 - Several faculty are sharing the same licenses for Zoom and you will, unfortunately, be unable to use it outside of your scheduled class time.
 However, there are alternatives such as Skype, Facetime, and Google Hangouts that you can use to facilitate discussion with your students outside of the classroom.
 Contact CITR (email@example.com or call 309/298-2434) if you need assistance.